 In addition to the complimentary registrations, exhibitors can opt to purchase:

-- Up to four (4) full conference registrations at the early bird registration rate until February 15, 2019.
-Member/non-member rates apply.
+- Up to four full conference registrations at the discounted registration rate of $649 until February 1, 2020.
+Beyond this, additional registrations are subject to standard attendee pricing and member/non-member rates.

 Does the exhibitor package include signage?